graphieros/vue-data-ui/README.md

 # Responsive charts

 By default, all charts will scale to the width of their container.
-However the folowing charts can be made fully responsive, making them better to use in resizable containers:
+However the following charts can be made fully responsive, making them better to use in resizable containers:

 | Component                   | Responsive feature implemented |
 | --------------------------- | ------------------------------ |